nicholastn1/sales-calculator/README.md

 ### Mathematical Precision

-**Decision**: Implemented precise tax rounding using integer arithmetic **Rationale**: Avoids floating-point precision errors common in financial calculations by using the mathematically correct rounding formula
+**Decision**: Implemented precise tax rounding using integer arithmetic

+**Rationale**: Avoids floating-point precision errors that are common in financial calculations by using the mathematically correct rounding formula

 ### Extensibility Considerations